James M. Otis, Ph.D.

 PHD STUDENT

 Amy received her bachelor’s degree from Washington & Lee University in 2021, majoring in Neuroscience and minoring in German.
-In undergrad, she worked with Dr. Fiona Watson and researched pesticide-induced neuronal degeneration in frogs.
+There, she worked with Dr. Fiona Watson and researched pesticide-induced neuronal degeneration in frogs.
 She is currently co-mentored with Dr. Jennifer Rinker and is interested in dissecting the neural circuitry underlying alcohol use disorders.

 Outside of the lab, she enjoys spending time with friends, fishing, and hanging out with her pet gecko, Margot